-- Department of Communications, Energy and Natural Resources, Dublin. - Sustainable Energy Authority of Ireland, Cork.
+Department of Communications, Energy and Natural Resources, Dublin.

+Sustainable Energy Authority of Ireland, Cork.

-- Due to confidentiality reasons, inputs of anthracite, other bituminous coal and peat briquettes for patent fuel transformation are reported with residential consumption, while production and consumption of patent fuel is not reported. - Prior to 1990, any imports of BKB were included with imports of peat products, as is the case for consumption.
+- Due to confidentiality issues patent fuel quantities are reported aggregated to anthracite figures. - Due to confidentiality reasons, inputs of anthracite, other bituminous coal and peat briquettes for patent fuel transformation are reported with residential consumption. - Prior to 1990, any imports of BKB were included with imports of peat products, as is the case for consumption.